Workshops

 This workshop provides information on formatting, writing aspects in this style, and resources.
 Students will learn how to properly paraphrase, summarize, and quote sources in MLA style, using in-text citations.
 Also, students will understand the steps of creating a works cited page while using different types of sources (website, book, or peer-reviewed journal).

-Useful for: classes using MLA citation methods.
+Useful for: undergraduate classes using MLA citation methods.

 Approximately 30-45 minutes.